Hikaritattoo/Avito_hw30/README.md

-# Homework_30
+# Homework_31
-## Simple "AVITO" simulator with DRF models and views, AbstractUser, Authentication and JWT authorization
+## Simple "AVITO" simulator with validators and tests

 ***To start: run docker-compose file or start manually from terminal using docker-compose up -d***